-Web writers should know how to check if their content is accessible, especially if they’re editing or updating content they didn’t create.
+Web writers should know how to check if their content is accessible.
 It’s not a difficult skill to learn, and a few simple tools will help.
 In this article, I discuss evaluating content against the Web Content Accessibility Guidelines 2.0.

 Web writers must provide a text alternative for informative or functional images they use in their content.
 But what should you do when the image also needs a caption?
 Three methods are commonly used, but none is ideal.
 In this article I’ll explain why and suggest an alternative.

 If you want to write better web content, here’s an A-Z that should help.
 It covers attributes of quality content and issues you should be aware of as a web writer.

 I’ve worked on Australian university websites for the past 18 years, in a range of internal technical, design and content-related roles, and as an external consultant.
 I’ve met some great people and seen the potential to do great work.
 But I’ve also seen some problems again and again.
 They are aptly explained using three simple idioms.